valyrian24052/Gyan-Setu/docs/setup/README.md

 ### Getting Help
 1. For VPN issues: Contact UVU IT (801) 863-8888
 2. For server access: Email system administrator [admin email]
-3. For development setup: Contact your team lead
+3. For data collection questions: Contact your team lead